westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 - Expectations for Communication: What, when, and how key information will be shared
 - Team Org Chart: Names and roles for all individuals involved in the rollout Project Artifacts: Links and shared resources the rollout team will need
-- Known Project Risks: Potential impediments and their planned mitigations
+- Known Project Risks: Potentiavtol impediments and their planned mitigations
 - Questions, Comments, and Actions: Feedback from the kickoff attendees

 4. **Put everything in writing, and share it with RACI groups via a central location**